Solving equations inquiry

 The line of inquiry might end with students trying to explain the pattern in the solution set or even with a proof of the general case.

-The proof below comes from a year 11 student in a UK comprehensive school.
+The proof in the picture comes from a year 11 student in a UK secondary school.
 His teacher wrote to Inquiry Maths:

 The picture shows the questions and observations of students at The Bishop Wand Church of England Secondary School and Sixth Form (Sunbury, UK).
 There are a number of interesting lines of inquiry that could develop: